 The 80/20 rule, the law of the vital few, states that for many events roughly 80% of the effects come from 20% of the causes.

 The 80/20 rule basically is saying that whatever it is you want does not depend on a million factors, but a few things that are most important.

 So the key to business, and the key to financial savvy is uncovering what are those “Key Drivers” to success and then tracking them relentlessly.
-Here is how we break this down in our new course, DRIVE: The Entrepreneurs’ Financial Roadmap to Success.
+Here is how we DRIVE: The Entrepreneurs’ Financial Roadmap to Success.

 1. Simplify the Vision

 If your vision can’t be distilled down into a 2 minute conversation it’s too complicated.
 You should have a very clear, distinct goal in mind.
 And it should be measurable.